Hi! I’m looking forward to making connections with families like yours. Let’s dive in together…

 My first pregnancy at age 23 led to a vaginal birth in a hospital with several interventions under OB/GYN care and birth trauma.
 My first postpartum seemed to drag on for years due to PPD/PPA; even still, the nurturing aspects of motherhood came so naturally.
 Breastfeeding was a bit of an experiment: I had no exposure to it prior to latching on my own baby for the first time, but little did I know, he wouldn’t be weaned for six more years!

 This whole era was a challenge, a call to action… leading to what, I had yet to discover.
 Later in my fledgling mothering days, a feeling came almost out of the blue but I was so at home with it: a passion to aid others in this same phase of life, those preparing to navigate the deep seas of child-birthing and child-raising wisdom.
-It was only after my second pregnancy when I realized that dreamy feeling was a real marker along my path (more on that in a bit!).
+It was only after my second pregnancy when I realized that dreamy feeling was a real marker along my path.

 My second pregnancy, at age 27, culminated in a midwife-assisted, ecstatic and painless home waterbirth.
 Postpartum was blissful, a priority on self-care rose to the forefront, I enjoyed an improved ability to build a support system, and I languished in bonding with both of my growing boys.